mwmarkland/Things_Ive_Learned/hadoop.md

 about cluster setup, especially using Ambari, and other general tools in the Hadoop stack.

+## Hardware

+Four roles in a basic Hadoop cluster
+- NameNode
+- JobTracker
+- TaskTracker
+- DataNode

+A *node* is a machine performing a particular task.
+Most machines will perform both roles of DataNode and TaskTracker (storing data and processing).

+In a *balanced* Hadoop cluster, a node serving as a DataNode/TaskTracker has recommended specs of
+- 12-24 1-4TB hard disks in a JBOD configuration.
+- 2 quad/hex/octo core CPUS at least 2-2.5Ghz
+- 64-512GB RAM
+- Fast network (more storage -> higher network throughput needed).

+For NameNode/JobTracker/Standby NameNode
+- 4-6 1TB disks in JBOD (1 for the OS, 2 for FS [RAID 1], 1 for Zookeeper, 1 for Journal node)
+- 2 quad/hex/octo core CPUS at least 2-2.5Ghz
+- 64-128GB RAM
+- Network.

 ## Ambari hints/tips

 - Client installs from Ambari simply do the regular "package manager"